vasilakisfil/Introspected-REST/README.md

 The reasoning is that, in our experience, we have seen that different APIs and API specs define the same functionalities in similar, but not identical, ways.

-Examples of MicroTyes could be semantics for:
+Examples of MicroTypes could be semantics for:
 * pagination
 * querying over url (applying filters, aggregations, pagination/sorting on a resource),
-* resource/assotiation inclusion in the same response
+* resource/association inclusion in the same response
 * semantic/linked data
 * hypermedia actions (required fields, available fields),
-* data types and resource scehmas
+* data types and resource schemas
 * error information
 * and more advanced, like HTTP/2 server push for specific resources/states etc

 Each one of these could be defined as separate MicroTypes that specify in isolation how that part of the API works.
 At the same time they should be generic enough or follow some specific semantics so that it's possible to be referenced parent
-Media Types targetd for Introspected APIs.
+Media Types targeted for Introspected APIs.
 The parent Media Type doesn't need to know in advance all the MicroTypes that the API designer intends to use because that would mean that adding new MicroTypes would require a new parent Media Type which consequently means breaking the clients.
-Instead, each MicroType should be attachable to a parent Media Type that defines introspected behaviour.
+Instead, each MicroType should be attachable to a parent Media Type that defines introspected behavior.

 #### 9.2.1.
 Benefits of MicroTypes
 The benefits when leveraging such architecture are multi-fold.

 ##### 9.2.1.1.
 Granular parameterization of API functionality by clients
-First, by allowing the client and server to do the regular negotiation flow even for those sub-media-types, the communication between the 2 ends is parametrized to the needs of the client, down to the semantics level.
+First, by allowing the client and server to do the regular negotiation flow even for those sub-media-types, the communication between the 2 ends is parameterized to the needs of the client, down to the semantics level.
 For instance, a server might provide 3 MicroTypes for error information, each one having different representation or semantics.
 By letting the server to decide the appropriate MicroType for the client by analyzing the client's incoming request, might not be efficient as the client can only send a part of its properties through the request, for various reasons like privacy concerns and performance, and thus the server has partial knowledge of the client's state and properties.
-The server has to make an arbiratry choice for the client, what it thinks it's thinks best, using this partial knowledge.
+The server has to make an arbitrary choice for the client, what it thinks it's thinks best, using this partial knowledge.

 Instead, by giving the client the option to negotiate parts of the API functionality, we shift the responsibility towards the client to select the best representation and semantics of various, isolated, API functionalities.